 Sacramento Motorcycle Accident Attorney

 If you ride a motorcycle, you know the feeling of freedom cruising the open road.
-But riding a motorcycle can also be dangerous.
-As an experienced motorcycle accident lawyer of Sacramento, I know all too well that even good motorcyclists can't always protect themselves from negligent drivers.
+But riding a bike can also be dangerous.
+Personal injury attorneys know all too well that even experienced motorcyclists can't protect themselves from negligent drivers on the road.

 According to the National Highway Traffic Safety Administration (NHTSA), 5,286 motorcyclists were killed in traffic accidents in 2016.
 Of the 5,286 killed, 94 percent were riders, while 6 percent were passengers.